 Those who watched RV prices – both new and used – soar throughout 2020, 2021 and even early 2022, might presume that RVs hold their value reasonably well.
 But historically most RVs depreciate pretty hard, especially when new.
 Depreciation isn’t something many RV buyers give enough thought to before buying.
 In the excitement of buying an RV, it can be easy or convenient to overlook the fact that you will likely sell your RV for a LOT less than what you paid.

 We also cover the subject of depreciation in Chapter 3 of our book “Living the RV Life: Your Ultimate Guide to Life on the Road”.
 And we strongly encourage you to factor in estimated depreciation on your RV when budgeting for it.

 Recent evidence shows the RV market has already started cooling.
-And it will continue to slow in the second half of 2022, returning to the pre-pandemic ‘normal’.
+And it is expected to continue to slow in 2023, returning to the pre-pandemic ‘normal’.
 So you should definitely plan on seeing RV values drop back down, from this point forward.
 Let’s take a look at our depreciation costs of RVing, for the rigs we’ve owned.

 Depreciation costs of our full time RVs